Churchill Park Public Art Project

-The City of Hamilton has completed a Public Art process to commission permanent public art works to be located along a new path in the western section of Churchill Park, also known as the Royal Botanical Gardens Teaching Garden.
+The City of Hamilton has completed a Public Art process to commission permanent public art works located along a path in the western section of Churchill Park, also known as the Royal Botanical Gardens Teaching Garden.

 You walk along a path.
 A suitcase rests nearby.
 You take a closer look and discover that it’s made of bronze.
 It looks like there’s a rip in the side, and through it you can see rocks inside the case.
 It’s intriguing.
 You keep walking.
 More suitcases are along the path ahead.
 Each of them has something natural, something elemental inside.
 Whose belongings are they?
 Are they what has been carried, what one must bring with - both history and hope?
 Where have these people come from?
 Where are they going?
 Where do they belong?
 Is this a path of travel, escape, becoming?